AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-agent/remove-agent-portal.md

 To remove the PI to OCS Agent application from a host machine, uninstall it from the `Apps & features` window and then follow the prompts in the `PI to OCS Agent` window.

-To remove the PI to OCS agent from the host machine, follow these steps:
+To remove the PI to OCS agent from the host machine:

 1. Select Windows **Start**, then select **Settings** > **Apps** > **Apps & features**.